 6. Parisian bridges are never too busy

-In reality, although Paris is a fashion capital, styles of dress vary enormously, and not everyone is always dressed to the nines.
+While Paris is a fashion capital, not everyone is dressed in high-end couture all the time.

 Emily never has trouble finding a cab immediately, no matter the time or place.